 Scaling and root planing is the process of removing plaque and tartar from all tooth surfaces with a variety of methods, depending on the amount of plaque and tartar.
 Dental hygienists traditionally perform scaling by hand.
 However, new and advanced technology has led to more modern methods such as electric scalers.
 This sophisticated tool allows dental cleanings to be performed more efficiently and in less time.
 Both electric and manual scaling methods can be combined to achieve the best results.
 Polishing completes the cleaning, making the surface of the teeth smooth and minimizing future plaque build-up.

 Sever pain or discomfort in the jaw, gums or teeth can often become unbearable.
 At Broadway Dental we offer same-day emergency dental services and appointments to provide immediate relief and long term dental solutions!

-Good oral hygiene is a must.
+Good oral hygiene is a must and we can help at Cosmetic & Family Dentist Near Me.
 The loss of a single tooth can have major impact on overall oral health and appearance.
 Although dentists will use every measure to prevent tooth loss, there are still some occasions when a tooth needs to be extracted.
 A tooth may need to be extracted if the following occurs:

 - Severe decay

 The dentist may suggest an extraction after careful examination and treatment.
 X-rays are used to understand the shape and position of the tooth and surrounding bone before extracting the tooth.
 Based on the degree of difficulty, a dentist may refer you to an oral surgeon.

 A certain amount of pain and discomfort is to be expected following an extraction, but it can be minimized with painkillers and ice packs applied to the face for 15 minutes at a time.
 Discomfort should lessen within three days to two weeks.

 If you experience prolonged or severe pain, swelling, bleeding or fever, call our office immediately.